IATA’s mission is to represent, lead and serve the airline industry. Membership of IATA amounts to some

 We offer a wide range of financial products to protect its airlines' money, reduce costs and improve efficiency.

-The IATA Training & Development Institute provides aviation training to thousands of professionals each year, helping to build careers and ensure sustainability throughout the industry.
+IATA provides aviation training to thousands of professionals each year, helping to build careers and ensure sustainability throughout the industry.
 Our extensive selection of airline courses and diploma programs cover all critical areas of the airline business, including passenger and cargo operations, business development, safety and security.

 The International Airline Training Fund (IATF) is a non-profit foundation whose purpose is to bridge the training gaps for airlines in regions of the world where it is most needed.

 Joint ventures help airlines deliver choice to customersAugust 2016